Skip to Main Content

 Can thermal be used for Australian wildlife?

-Yes, thermal imaging is excellent for Australian wildlife—detecting nocturnal kangaroos, koalas, wombats, and possums by their body heat in complete darkness without lights that might disturb them.
+Here is what that looks like on the ground.
+Yes, thermal imaging is great for Australian wildlife—detecting nocturnal kangaroos, koalas, wombats, and possums by their body heat in complete darkness without lights that might disturb them.
 It is a standard tool for ethical wildlife documentaries in Queensland rainforests and outback reserves.

 Is thermal footage useful for documentaries?